 Curated by Attilia Fattori Franchini, BMW Open Work will launch at Frieze London 2017 with a new multi-platform commission by New York-based artist Olivia Erlanger.

 Institutions at the Fair: Tate, Contemporary Art Society & Allied Editions

-Returning for a second year, the Reading Room will create a space for visitors to discover a curated selection of the world’s best arts publications, hosting an exciting schedule of hourly events.
+Returning for a third year, the Reading Room will create a space for visitors to discover a curated selection of the world’s best arts publications, hosting an exciting schedule of events.

 Spotlight: Rare Presentations of 20th-Century Artists

 Curated by Toby Kamps (Blaffer Art Museum, University of Houston), the celebrated Spotlight section continues to reveal extraordinary, under-recognized figures through 21 solo artist presentations —including Décio Noviello (Galeria Berenice Arvani, São Paulo), Maryn Varbanov (Bank, Shanghai) and Eleanor Antin (Richard Saltoun, London).

 Curated by Sir Norman Rosenthal, the celebrated Collections section continues to bring new types of work to the fair and showcase extraordinary artworks and objects spanning thousands of years.
 Highlights include Andean textiles specialists Paul Hughes Fine Art (London) and Israel Goldman Japanese Prints (London).